kernelci/kcidb/README.md

 3. Switch all data submitters to using new-schema kcidb and the newly-created dataset.

-4. Disable write access to the old dataset using BigQuery management console.

-5. Transfer data from the old dataset (named `kernelci01` here) to the new dataset (named `kernelci02` here) using old-schema `kcidb-db-dump` and new-schema `kcidb-db-load`.
+4. Create a new dataset with the name of the old one (`kernelci01` here), but with `_archive` suffix, using the old-schema kcidb:

         # Using old-schema kcidb
+        kcidb-db-init -d kernelci01_archive

+5. Using BigQuery management console, shedule copying the old dataset to the created dataset.
+When that is done, remove the old dataset.

+6. Transfer data from the copy of the old dataset (named `kernelci01_archive` here) to the new dataset (named `kernelci02` here) using old-schema `kcidb-db-dump` and new-schema `kcidb-db-load`.

+        # Using old-schema kcidb
-        kcidb-db-dump -d kernelci01 > kernelci01.json
+        kcidb-db-dump -d kernelci01_archive > kernelci01_archive.json
         # Using new-schema kcidb
-        kcidb-db-load -d kernelci02 < kernelci01.json
+        kcidb-db-load -d kernelci02 < kernelci01_archive.json

 Developer guide
 ---------------